 - Increasing the variety and supply of electric vehicles (EVs) available

 - Improving the availability of servicing or charging infrastructure in areas where demand is not fully developed

 - Developing innovative products or systems to take advantage of growing EV usage

-To ensure that investment is phased over the life of the fund in a way that matches New Zealand’s progress towards electric vehicles, each round will have a particular investment focus.
+To ensure that investment is phased over the life of the fund in a way that matches New Zealand’s progress towards electric vehicles, each year will have a particular investment focus.

-The fund’s investment focus for the first funding round was demonstration projects that can implemented relatively quickly.
-These projects will need to result in:
+The fund’s investment focus for 2016/17 and 2017/18 is demonstration projects that can implemented relatively quickly.
+These projects need to result in:

 - Lessons on how to overcome challenges to implementing new low emission vehicle technologies that can be used to replicate the same outcomes elsewhere

 - Investor and consumer confidence in the viability of these technologies in New Zealand

 - Increased visibility of EVs and the associated technology and infrastructure

 Examples of projects that could be a good fit include: demonstrations of vehicle types not currently used in New Zealand, car sharing schemes that promote the use of electric vehicles and new ways of addressing transport demands, or projects that create and promote branded tourism routes using electric vehicles.